 - Drivers can choose not to pay the fine, and instead take the issue to court.

 - However you can then be fined £2,500 if you are convicted of driving without due care and attention.

 - You will also find that most Insurance policies require you to retrain your pets properly.

 - A loose dog in the car could break the terms of your insurance and leave you with a huge bill to pay if you’re in an accident.
 It may also invalidate your pet insurance if they are injured and need treatment.

 How to keep everyone safe

 A pet seatbelt will stop your dog from moving around in the car and distracting you whilst you drive.
+We at Pet Rebellion serve a variety of accessories and car protection items that will help keep you, your dog and your car safe.
 There are though lots of other products out there:

 Crates and Carriers

 (which will prevent the dog from entering the main part of the car but won’t protect your pet)

 The Department for Transport has worked with the Royal Society for the Prevention of Accidents (RoSPA) and the PDSA to produce an advisory leaflet, Carrying Pets Safely, which explains some of the dangers (to drivers and animals) of driving with unrestrained pets and solutions.
 Sidney also says it has some helpful tips for making travelling by car as safe and comfortable as possible.
 You can find more advice on keeping your dog safe in the car in our blog on Top Tips When Travelling With Your Dog.